Collective Worship Curriculum Leader: Mrs Mitchell & Mrs Holden

-The children looked at a passage taken from the Gospel according to Matthew 22: 36-40.
+They also explored a passage taken from the Gospel according to John 15:13.

-The children asked themselves the question why should a Christian show love to God?
+Here, the children have asked themselves the question why should a Christian show love to God?

-As the chidlren learn that beauty lies within the person, we wached a scene from the greatest Showman and talked about the importance of kindness and showing kindness to whoever needs it.
+During this Worship, the children explored that beauty lies within a person.
+They watched a scene from the Greatest Showman and talked about the importance of kindness and showing kindness to whoever needs it.

-We also watched a scene from the film Ugly and talked about the importance of not discrimination people for the way that they look.
+The children also watched a scene from the film Ugly and talked about the importance of not discriminating against people for the way that they look.
 God loves us no matter what.

-The children explored the Bible passage Proverbs 17:17 and what this passage is saying about love.
+This work shows the children exploring the Bible passage Proverbs 17:17 and what this passage is saying about love.

 They also explored the Bible passage John 3:18.

-The children read the story of Zachaeus and how Jesus helped in to be honest.
+The children read the story of Zachaeus and talked about how Jesus helped him to be honest.

-The children thought some times that they had shown self-control and shared these with the class.
+They then thought times that they had shown self-control and shared these with their class.

 Here, the children learnt about the Christian value Forgiveness.
 They first explored the Bible passage Matthew 18: 21-22 and then talked about why forgiveness is hard.